Fictional universe of Harry Potter: Fundamentals

 The film Fantastic Beasts and Where to Find Them (2016) depicts wizarding laws in the United States during the 1920s.
 These laws differ in some ways from those in 1990s Britain.
-For example, the film reveals that American wizards are forbidden from having any social relationships with no-majs / muggles, a condemnatory comparison to the 20th-century American Jim Crow laws and the apartheid system of South Africa.
+For example, the film reveals that American wizards are forbidden from having any social relationships with non-magical people.

-In the Harry Potter series, some aspects of the wizarding world are depicted as being less-than-modern compared to the muggle world, largely due to the complete incompatibility of magic with electricity.
+In the Harry Potter series, some aspects of the wizarding world are depicted as being less-than-modern compared to the Muggle world.
 Candles are used for illumination instead of electrical or gas lamps, and owls are used to send messages instead of phone calls or emails.
-Wizards steer away from using telephones, using alternative methods for long-distance communication such as owls or the Floo Network.
 Instead of using pens or computers to take notes and write essays, Hogwarts students use ink-dipped quills and parchment.
-Wizards do not use paper currency, but instead rely on three types of coins: the gold galleon, equal to 17 silver sickles, which in turn are each equal to 29 bronze knuts — parodying the old pre-decimal British L/S/D coinage system.
-The wizarding world does have at least one dedicated magical train service, the Hogwarts Express, which is pulled by a steam locomotive.
-Otherwise, magical carriages are typically camouflaged as goods wagons, cargo vans, and baggage cars on muggle train services, as shown in The Secrets of Dumbledore.
+Wizards do not use paper currency, but instead rely on three types of coins: the gold Galleon, the silver Sickle, and the bronze Knut.
+The wizarding world does have at least one train, the Hogwarts Express, which is pulled by a steam locomotive.
 The novels depict wizards using a magic-powered equivalent to radio, but there is not an equivalent to television.

+Magic

+J. K. Rowling, the creator of Harry Potter, based many magical elements in her fictional universe on real-world mythology and folklore.
+She has described this derivation as "a way of giving texture to the world".
+Before publishing the first Harry Potter novel, Rowling spent five years establishing the limitations of magic – determining what it can and cannot do.
+"The most important thing to decide when you're creating a fantasy world," she said in 2000, "is what the characters can't do."
+In the novels, the character Hermione Granger explains that food cannot be conjured out of thin air.
+Wizards can prepare it using magic and even multiply it, but they cannot create it.
+According to Rowling, money also cannot be conjured from nothing.

+Wizards must learn how to control their magic.
+In young and untrained children, magical effects will occur spontaneously during moments of strong emotion.
+In the novels, almost all intentional magic is performed with a wand.

+Spells are the every-purpose tools of a wizard.
+They are generally short bursts of magic used to accomplish a specialised task, such as creating fire or unlocking a door.
+Casting a spell usually requires the movement of a wand and the uttering of an incantation.
+The language of the incantations in the Harry Potter novels has been described as modified Latin.
+Although wizards in the novels almost always use a wand for casting spells, Rowling has used the Wizarding World website to describe certain wizarding cultures that practise magic without a wand.